fnichol/knife-server/README.md

 Bootstraps the Chef Server using a particular bootstrap template.

+The default is `"chef11/#{platform}"`.

+##### --[no-]webui-enable

+Whether or no the WebUI interface will be installed and enabled.

-The default is `"chef-server-#{platform}"`.
+The default value is `false`.

 ##### --webui-password PASSWORD

-The initial password for the WebUI admin account.
+The initial password for the WebUI admin account, root user account, and workstation user account.

 The default value is `"chefchef"`.